Skip to content

 Search AI supports access control for content ingested from GitHub accounts.

-For all content ingested from GitHub repositories, Search AI currently uses the repository ID as the sys_racl field.
-This is stored as a permission entity; therefore, use the Permission Entity APIs to associate users with the permission entity corresponding to the repository ID, enabling access to the content.
+For all content ingested from GitHub repositories, Search AI sets the repository ID as the sys_racl field.
+The system stores this value as a permission entity, so use the Permission Entity APIs to associate users with the permission entity that corresponds to the repository ID, enabling access to the content.